Perkerdansk

 Perkerdansk, Immigrant Danish or Gadedansk is a multi-ethnolect spoken in Denmark, a variety of Danish associated primarily with youth of Middle Eastern ethnic background.
 It is a contact variety that includes features of Danish as well as Arabic, Turkish, English and other immigrant languages.
 Particularly common in urban areas with high densities of immigrant populations, its features have also spread to general youth language in Denmark.

-The term "perkerdansk" may be perceived as offensive, just as "perker" may be offensive slang for immigrants and decendants of prinmarily Middle-eastern origin.
+The term perkerdansk may be perceived as offensive, just as perker may be offensive slang for immigrants and descendants of primarily Middle-eastern origin.
 However, it may also be used as an endonym.